Lukaku and Ibrahimovic escape additional punishment following Milan derby clash in Coppa Italia | Goal.com

 FIGC president calls for further investigation into Lukaku & Ibrahimovic clash in Milan derby

-Zlatan Ibrahimovic and Romelu Lukaku looked to have escaped additional punishments following their clash during the Coppa Italia quarter-final between AC Milan and Inter on Tuesday night, but the Italian FA have now called for further investagation.
+Zlatan Ibrahimovic and Romelu Lukaku looked to have escaped additional punishments following their clash during the Coppa Italia quarter-final between AC Milan and Inter on Tuesday night, but the Italian FA has now called for further investigation.

 Both men will serve a one-match ban from the Italian domestic cup competition due to cards they picked up during the match itself, with authorities having decided that no extra punishments were needed on top of the cautions they picked up at the time.